adeshbhongale/EcoPlace/README.md

 - Gemini - AI integration for product analysis and EcoScore calculation
 - Plotch.ai - For intelligent chatbot integration and sustainability insights
 - JavaScript - Primary programming language for both frontend and backend

+License
+This project is licensed under the MIT License.

+Contact
+For questions or feedback, please contact adeshbhongale03@gmail.com.